HL7/davinci-pct/input/pagecontent/formal_specification.md

 Once the AEOB has an outcome equal to complete.
 The client (or other interested systems - e.g., patient or submitting provider system) can perform a FHIR query to receive the AEOB bundle.

+> Note: Although technically possible, conveying the AEOB to the patient via FHIR API is optional and the workflow is contingent upon the payer opting to expose the API to the patient.

 **The below illustrates what is contained in the GFE and AEOB bundles.
 For full details see PCT [FHIR Artifacts](artifacts.html#1)**